preminstrel/ECG-Classification/README.md

 - Implementation of Paper "[Arrhythmia Classifier Using Convolutional Neural Network with Adaptive Loss-aware Multi-bit Networks Quantization](https://arxiv.org/abs/2202.12943)" using Pytorch [code open].

+Cardiovascular disease (CVDs) is one of the uni- versal deadly diseases, and the detection of it in the early stage is a challenging task to tackle.
+Recently, deep learning and convolutional neural networks have been employed widely for the classification of objects.
+Moreover, it is promising that lots of networks can be deployed on wearable devices.
+An increasing number of methods can be used to realize ECG signal classification for the sake of arrhythmia detection.
+However, the existing neural networks proposed for arrhythmia detection are not hardware-friendly enough due to a remarkable quantity of parameters resulting in memory and power consumption.
+In this paper, we present a 1-D adaptive loss-aware quantization, achiev- ing a high compression rate that reduces memory consumption by 23.36 times.
+In order to adapt to our compression method, we need a smaller and simpler network.
+We propose a 17 layer end- to-end neural network classifier to classify 17 different rhythm classes trained on the MIT-BIH dataset, realizing a classification accuracy of 93.5%, which is higher than most existing methods.
+Due to the adaptive bitwidth method making important layers get more attention and offered a chance to prune useless parameters, the proposed quantization method avoids accuracy degradation.
+It even improves the accuracy rate, which is 95.84%, 2.34% higher than before.
+Our study achieves a 1-D convolutional neural network with high performance and low resources consumption, which is hardware-friendly and illustrates the possibility of deployment on wearable devices to realize a real-time arrhythmia diagnosis.

 ![overview](image/overview.png)

 - Applied a new Quantization Compression Method applied to the networks (ALQ)